 Shin splints and back problems are common running injuries.
-The Department of Physiotherapy at SGH shares ways to prevent these injuries.
+The Department of Physiotherapy from Sengkang General Hospital (SKH) shares ways to prevent these injuries.

 Continued from previous page.

 A common affliction among runners, shin splints cause searing pain up your shins.
 In essence, it is the result of weakness and tightness in the muscles that attach your foot to the lower part of your leg.
 And it usually occurs to those new to running and those doing long distance running without proper training.

 Shin splints is also associated with poor methods of progression (i.e. too much, too soon) or runners who abruptly change their work out regime (e.g. flat surfaces to hill running).

 Stretch well after every run, advises Dr Pauline Leong, Head for the

 Department of Physiotherapy at Sengkang General Hospital (SKH), a member of the

 SingHealth group.
 “This lengthens the muscles and allows you to generate maximal forces through the shin muscles”.

 Each stretch should last 30 seconds.

 Pain beyond the normal muscle aches post-running should be investigated as it could indicate stress fractures or other shin injuries.
 Rest and recovery is important if you do long runs regularly – with no more than 10 per cent weekly increase in mileage after recovering from a shin splint episode.